Virginia Estate and Will Lawyer | Protect Your Legacy – Law Offices Of SRIS, P.C.

 What happens if I die without a will in Virginia?

-How often should I update my estate plan?
+How often should I review my estate plan in Virginia?

-What is a Power of Attorney, and do I need one?
+What is a Power of Attorney?

-Can I avoid probate in Virginia?
+Can I disinherit a family member in Virginia?

 The Law Offices Of SRIS, P.C. has locations in Virginia in Fairfax, Loudoun, Arlington, Shenandoah and Richmond.
 In Maryland, our location is in Rockville.
 In New York, we have a location in Buffalo.
 In New Jersey, we have a location in Tinton Falls.